 combox allows the user to store all of their files in the "combox directory" and combox picks each file stored in the combox directory, splits them into N shards, encrypts each of the N shards and spreads the shards to N node directories.
 A "node directory" is the directory of the file storage provider (Dropbox directory is a node directory).
-Fig. 1-1, illustrates how a file called strunk-white.pdf is split, encrypted and spread across N node directories; shards strunk-white.pdf.shardO to strunk-white.pdf.shardN are encrypted.
+Fig. 1-1, illustrates how a file called strunk-white.pdf is split, encrypted and spread across N node directories.
+Shards strunk-white.pdf.shardO to strunk-white.pdf.shardN are encrypted.

-combox does not sync encrypted shards stored in the node directories to the respective file storage providers' data store.
+combox does not use the API provided by the file storage providers to sync encrypted shards stored in the node directories to the respective file storage providers' data store.
 Instead, it depends on the respective file storage provider's client program to sync the shards.